« Back

 Is it worth it to install solar in CA?

-Overall, California is a great place to install solar panels because of the abundance of sunshine and the fact that most utilities have net metering programs.
+Overall, California is a great place to install solar panels because of the abundance of sunshine.
+As well as the fact that most utilities have net metering programs.
 LADWP is a utility company whose rates and prices are consistent throughout the day for residential customers.
-Therefore, your net metering credit is determined by LADWP.
+Therefore, LADWP determines your net metering credit.

 California has six “investor-owned” utilities and approximately 50 publicly owned utilities, including LADWP.